nickknw/nickknowlson.com/_posts/2013-03-28-seven-languages-week-4-day-1.markdown

 This is unusual but I've found the separation kind of nice so far.
 Here's a stripped-down version of my TicTacToeBoard class from the exercise:

+(Heads up: this example depends on a few classes (Player, X, O, Blank) that are defined below under 'Case Classes')

 {% highlight scala %}
 class TicTacToeBoard(board : Array[Array[Player]]) {